 13. Chakra Meditation

 I love doing chakra meditations as a teen!
-The chakras, in yoga philosophy, are energy hubs along our spine that control different areas in our body, emotions, and other aspects of our being like creativity, expression, sense of safety.
+The chakras, in yoga philosophy, are energy hubs along our spine that control different areas in our body, emotions, and other aspects of our being like creativity, expression, and a sense of safety.
 To do a chakra meditation.
-Check-in with each of your chakra points and how they feel.
+Check in with each of your chakra points and how they feel.

 - Bring awareness to your tailbone and picture the color red.
 Do you feel safe, calm, grounded, and supported?

 - Next, focus on the area by your hips.
 Do you feel creative, emotionally aware, and worthy?

 - Now focus on your abdomen area and picture yellow.
 Do you feel confident, independent, self-assured, and ready to take action?

 - Fourthly, focus your awareness on your heart center and picture green.
 Do you feel loved, loved, compassionate, kind, and cared for?

 - Now focus on your throat and picture blue.
 Do you feel heard, expressive, and honest?

 - Next focus on the space between your eyebrows and picture indigo.
 Can you see your connection to the world, your connection to your dreams, and can you see where you are heading?